liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     (the root node of the essence) and all transitively referenced nodes.
 (An essence for a given node is immutable, see below.)

+``dependents``
+    something like an inverse essence: the sub-graph of nodes that transitively refer to a given node, excluding that given node.

+``relation``
+    A conglomerate of references and nodes that have a certain meaning.
+This could be:
+ * a classic binary relation (Subject <- R -> Object)
+ * simply a labelled reference (->)
+ * something more complex and/or specialized (A <- Contradiction1 -> B, User1 <- marks_as_correct -> Contradiction1)

 .. _todo::
     find better names!